-The focus of my research relies on basic questions underlying the adaptation and evolution of bacteria when exposed to challenging environments such as antibiotics.
+The focus of our research relies on basic questions underlying the adaptation and evolution of bacteria when exposed to challenging environments, such as antibiotics.

-The central questions I am interested in are: How do bacteria create genetic novelty to escape selection pressure?
+The central questions we are interested in are: How do bacteria create genetic novelty to escape selection pressure?
 What role morphological plasticity accounts for rapid adaptation?
 How do bacterial individuals coordinate their behavior in the population?
 Can we identify specific targets to manipulate the rate of emergence of resistant microorganisms on demand?

-My ultimate goal is to further understanding the complexity of microbial life in nature, and optimistically to provide clues for a better control of harmful bacteria activities.
+Our ultimate goal is to further understand the complexity of microbial life in nature and optimistically provide clues for better control of harmful bacteria activities